Leading-edge prostate cancer treatment

 We offer SABR for men with low- to intermediate-risk localised prostate cancer and some selected high-risk cases in just five sessions over five alternate days – instead of the conventional 20 or 39 sessions over many weeks.
-This is known as five-fraction SABR or 5# SABR, and is delivered by a team of leading experts using our state-of-the-art linacs (radiotherapy machines) at our outpatient centres in Bristol, Birmingham, Nottingham, Maidstone, Cambridge, Chelmsford, Elstree, London, Maidstone, Nottingham, Oxford, Portsmouth, Southampton and Windsor.
+This is known as five-fraction SABR or 5# SABR, and is delivered by a team of leading experts using our state-of-the-art linacs (radiotherapy machines) at our outpatient centres in Bristol, Birmingham, Cambridge, Chelmsford, Elstree, London, Maidstone, Nottingham, Oxford, Portsmouth, Southampton and Windsor.

 Our patients are at the heart of what we do, and we work with teams of leading cancer experts to introduce the latest evidence-based treatments from around the world that have been proven to make a difference.
 We have introduced this approach after carefully reviewing clinical research that shows this approach doesn’t increase short-term side effects when compared with the longer 20 or 39 session radiotherapy schedules.

 We offer this advanced treatment at our centres in Bristol, Birmingham, Cambridge, Chelmsford, Elstree, London, Maidstone, Nottingham, Oxford, Portsmouth, Southampton and Windsor.
 Contact us today to find out if five-fraction SABR is right for you.